Early Childhood Education: Nurturing Young Minds to Soar thumbnail

 Play-Based Learning

-Play-based education recognizes that play is important for children's growth.
+Play-based learning recognizes the power of play in children's development.
 Children explore the environment, test hypotheses and develop important skills through both structured and unstructured play.
 Benefits of play-based learning include:

 • Improved social skills